citiususc/BigBWA/README.md

 	CFLAGS=		-g -Wall -Wno-unused-function -O2 -fPIC

 To build the jar file required to execute on a Hadoop cluster, four hadoop jars are necessary.
 These jar files can be found inside the "libs" folder.
-Depending on the Hadoop installation users should use libs/ (for 64 bits) or libs/libs32 (for 32 bits).
+Depending on the Hadoop installation, users should use libs/ (for 64 bits) or libs/libs32 (for 32 bits).
 This can also be configured in *Makefile.common*.

 ## Building
 The default way to build **BigBWA** is: